In this guide, you’ll find my personal suggestions for exploring Shanghai on your first visit and getting to know its most interesting spots.

 Where to stay

 As a rule of thumb, stay near a subway station and use Trip.com for your booking.
-The other platforms have fewer and often more expensive options.
-I recommend staying somewhere between the Bund and Yuyuan Garden.
-This is, for example, a very popular option.
+The other platforms offer fewer, and often more expensive, options.
+I recommend staying somewhere between the Bund and the Yuyuan Garden.
+This is, for example, a very popular option, and this is a good alternative.
 As you can see, Shanghai is quite an expensive city, especially compared to the rest of China.

 Top Attractions